CorsoSource/birdsong/README.md

 | Property | `name`, `timestamp`, `value`, `quality` * |
 | Annotation | `user`, `timestamp`, `value`, `createdAt`* |
 > `*` are optional

+Note that these will attempt to convert the timestamp to an [Arrow](https://arrow.readthedocs.io/en/latest/) datetime object.
+It's just like a normal `datetime` object, but a bit smarter and easier to manipulate.
+Combined with [ciso8601](https://github.com/closeio/ciso8601), this can quickly convert the timestamps to a highly flexible object.

+Each class has a settter like `Tvq.setTimeFormat('...')` that can be called in case something perverse like a _non_-ISO8601 date is parsed.
+Note that a timezone should be set.
+Canary returns results in a timezone sensitive way - *be _ever_ wary of naked timestamps, especially when searching, filtering, and storing data!*

+Also note that once instantiated these are _immutible_.
+These are meant to be treated as read-only since no mechanism to feed directly back on the process is available.

 ### Sending data to Canary: `CanarySender`